solana-labs/solana/docs/src/developing/clients/jsonrpc-api.md

 ### getRecentPrioritizationFees

+**UNSTABLE**
 Returns a list of minimum prioritization fees from recent blocks.
 Currently, a node's prioritization-fee cache stores data from up to 150 blocks.

 #### Parameters:

-- `<array>` - (optional) An array of account address strings.
+- `<array>` - (optional) An array of account address strings (up to a maximum of 128 addresses).
 If this parameter is provided, the response will reflect the minimum prioritization fee to land a transaction locking all of the provided accounts as writable.

 #### Results: